Cain’s Jawbone – A Novel Problem

 The Laurence Sterne Trust is interested in all literary works that challenge the idea of linear narrative (BS Johnson, Marc Saporta, Julio Cortázar &c) in line with Laurence Sterne’s legacy, so the Trust responded with a mixture of surprise and delight when The Torquemada Puzzle Book was donated to the museum’s contemporary collection, even though the solution was missing.
 Now, after many months of research and good fortune, the Trust has managed to unlock the secret of Cain’s Jawbone.

-To share the complexities, red-herrings and literary adventures hidden in the puzzle, Unbound are republishing the book in a custom-made box so that readers can physically reorder the pages for themselves and then get down to identifying the characters behind the fiendish crimes.
+To share the complexities, red-herrings and literary adventures hidden in the puzzle, Unbound have re-published the book so that readers can reorder the pages for themselves and then get down to identifying the characters behind the fiendish crimes.

 The Torquemada Puzzle Book was published by Gollancz in 1934 and written by Edward Powys Mathers (1892 – 1939).